Floo33R/Pwnagotchi-Converter/README.md

 ```
 With this command the nano editor opens to edit the file.
 In there you have to find the line `bettercap.handshakes = ""`.
 The default location of the handshakes is the `/root/handshakes` directory.
 In my case I changed it to `bettercap.handshakes = "/home/pi/handshakes"` because it's much easier with the file ownership and the permissions.

-## Usage of convert2hccapx
+## Usage of convert2hc22000
 If you only want to convert your \*.pcap files to \*.hccapx you should use this little scipt.
 You have to launch it in the folder with the \*.pcap files from your Pwnagotchi.
 It will create a new folder called "hccapx" where all converted files are located.
-Furthermore it will create a **log.txt** file and a **combinded.hccapx**.
+Furthermore it will create a **log.txt** file and a **combinded.hc22000**.
 The log file contains every error and success of the script.
 The combinded.hccapx file contains all \*.hccapx files combinded into one file.
 So, you are able to crack multiple hashes at once.

 Usage of the command:
 **`$ ./convert2hccapx.sh`**

 ## Usage of downloadPCAP
 If you want to download all handshakes from your Pwnagotchi to your local machine and convert them you should use this script.
 At first this script creates a Tar-folder from the pcap files over SSH.
 Than it will copy them to your local machine with Secure Copy Protocol (SCP).
 The files will be saved in `~/Downloads/handshakes/`.
 The file name of the downloaded file is marked with a timestamp at the end.
 Then it removes the Tar-folder from your Pwnagotchi to save space.
 Now it moves over to your local machine and starts to unzip the folder.
-It will do now the same as the [convert2hccapx.sh](#Usage-of-downloadPCAP) script.
+It will do now the same as the [convert2hc22000.sh](#Usage-of-downloadPCAP) script.
 The only thing I've added to this script is, that only \*.pcap are converted.
 So, there are no error messages anymore.
 Only the name of the log file changed to convert.log instead of log.txt.
 At the end it moves the log-file, the combinded.hccapx and the hccapx folder into the root directory of the handshakes.

 Usage of the command:
 **`$ ./downloadPCAP.sh`**